 During 2008, the Company developed plans for international employees to participate in the shared distributions.
-The Company's foreign operations recognized total expense of approximately \$633, \$795, and \$483 in 2012, 2011, and 2010, respectively, relating to shared distributions.
-The Company's U.K. employees received 13,977 and 8,061 shares in March 2012 and March 2011, respectively, into a share incentive plan.
+The Company's foreign operations recognized total expense of approximately \$551, \$633, and \$795 in 2013, 2012, and 2011, respectively, relating to shared distributions.
+The Company's U.K. employees received 7,366 and 13,977 shares in March 2013 and March 2012, respectively, into a share incentive plan.
 In Korea, employees received their shared distribution in the form of cash, which was deposited into a Company retirement plan.
-In Germany, 50% of the shared distribution was paid in cash and the remaining 50% was paid in Company stock (13,284 shares) in June 2012.
+In Germany, employees received 7,015 and 13,284 shares in March 2013 and June 2012, respectively.
+The remainder was paid in cash.

 Due to tax provisions in some foreign jurisdictions which make stock awards difficult, the Company sometimes awards deferred cash bonuses to key employees of its foreign operations.
 The deferred cash bonuses are similar to phantom stock units, in that such bonuses are tied to the value of the Company's common stock.
 Awards are recognized over the deferral period as variable plan awards.
-The Company recognized approximately \$44, \$45 and \$45 of compensation expense in 2012, 2011 and 2010, respectively, related to the awards.
+The Company recognized approximately \$70, \$44 and \$45 of compensation expense in 2013, 2012 and 2011, respectively, related to the awards.